stevencombs/retrocombs.github.io/_posts/2020/2020-03-28-unbox-cloner-box-pro.md

   - obsstudio
 ---

-Time to open the box on a [Cloner Alliance Box Pro](https://amzn.to/2UMUOCd); a device that promises to be the one device to capture them all (video that is).
+Time to open the box on a [Cloner Alliance Box Pro (#Ad)](https://amzn.to/2UMUOCd); a device that promises to be the one device to capture them all (video that is).
 This post is not a full review, just a few thoughts and a short eight-minute YouTube video to show what's inside the box and talk about how I plan to use the device.

 ## YouTube video, _OPEN THE BOX: Cloner Alliance Box Pro_